About Us | Contact | Subscribe

 *"Charleston Rag" was composed by Eubie Blake.
 It was the pianist's first composition, which he claimed to have written in 1899.

 (Eubie always said he was born in 1883, but his W.W.I draft registration card reveal his actual birth year to be 1887 making him considerably younger than was previously believed.)

 Born in Baltimore, Maryland in 1887, James Hubert Blake began his musical training at the age of four after he was discovered to be a child prodigy while visiting a local music store.

 In 1907 he landed his first paid gig playing the piano at Gans' Goldfield Hotel, the first "black and tan club" in Baltimore.

-By 1912 Eubie stated performing in vaudeville with James Reese Europe's "Society Orchestra" and by 1915 he had leaned to write music.
+By 1912 Eubie started performing in vaudeville with James Reese Europe's "Society Orchestra" and by 1915 he had learned to write music.

 During his time with Europe's Band, Eubie also became acquainted with singer Nobel Sissle with whom he would later form the "Dixie Duo".

 In 1921 "Sissle & Blake" achieved great success with their all black Broadway musical "Shuffle Along".

 It was the first show to be conceived and performed entirely by African Americans.